Packet 30g

 The finish of this tea is magnificent - sweet and vaporous like no other Dan Cong that I can recall.
 My mouth and nose were living in a cloud of sweet mangosteen aromtics for hours after drinking.

-We have less than 5kg of this single-batch tea.
-It is about double the price of our Royal Peach Orchid and there is no-one that could claim that it is twice as good, but if you love your Dan Cong then I would highly recommend that you go wild and grab this one.
+This single-batch tea is small batch.
+It is about double the price of our Royal Peach Orchid but if you love your Dan Cong then I would highly recommend that you go wild and grab this one.

 Gong Fu Brewing Western Brewing